 On all the seas of the world will be found vessels of different types flying the Red Ensign.
 It is the symbol of the greatest Merchant Service ever known and a flag that unites with a common bond seamen of many races.
 This service is still the biggest Merchant Service, and the Red Ensign is worn by most types of ship in some corner of the Empire or other.
-This chapter is by Frank Bowen and is the first article in the series Sea Transport of the Nations.

 This excellent example of the work of Frank Mason RI, the famous marine painter, shows a typical oil tanker battling with heavy seas.
 There are many varieties of tanker, but they all retain certain characteristics.
 They are relatively long, with the machinery space aft.
 Built for the carriage of crude oil and its derivatives in bulk, they are divided longitudinally and transversely into tanks.
 An expansion space is provided to allow for any alteration in the volume of oil in different temperatures.
 Normally, tankers carry no outward cargo, but occasionally they take fresh water to oil-yielding districts, some of which are waterless.
 The vessel illustrated is a steamer, but oil-engined tankers are now common.